rumbcam/TRacer-Docs/README.md

 # TRacer

-An app to send racer times to net control over radio, letting you focus on racer safety while quickly logging times with just a phone and radio
+An app to send racer times to race control over radio, letting you focus on racer safety while quickly logging times with just a phone and radio

 ---
 ### 👤 Racer Safety First